docker-hy/docker-hy.github.io/pages/part0.md

 ### Course has multiple pages ###

-As we're trying to make the course as accessible as possible, the course has multiple pages: [Courses page](https://courses.helsinki.fi/fi/aytkt21025en/132141109), [Mooc](https://mooc.fi/) and GitHub page.
-Everything is found here in this page, and if something is missing or unclear after reading this page only then please contact jami.kousa@helsinki.fi or get in touch through Telegram.
+As we're trying to make the course as accessible as possible, the course has multiple pages: [Studies page](https://studies.helsinki.fi/courses/cur/hy-CUR-135622221/Open_uni_DevOps_with_Docker_2021), [Mooc](https://mooc.fi/) and a GitHub page.
+Everything should be found from this page.
+If something is missing or unclear after reading this page, please contact jami.kousa@helsinki.fi or get in touch through Telegram.

 ### Telegram ###